code-differently/SpringBootStarterLab01/docs/01_HowToCreateANewSpringBootProject.md

 5. Click ***Generate Project*** and download the zip file, `lab.zip`

-6. Unzip the file, move it to your dev folder and open the project in IDE.
+6. Unzip the file, move it to your `~/dev` folder and open the project in IDE.

 Other options such as using a Spring Boot CLI or other IDEs exist, but